melinaapricot/rpb-coding-challenge/README.md

 - Ich habe auch ein bisschen extra padding unter dem card-list div hinzugefügt damit es in desktop browsers besser aussieht da das scrollbar die untere box-shadow der Card Elemente sonst bedecken würde.

 ___

 ### English

+- I simulated the fetching of the data in a promise based way so that it could be easily replaced by real data fetching from the network.

 - I have used the text field (country/destination name) as a unique identifier for the :key property in the v-for loop as there was no other special ID provided.
 Ideally there should be a unique ID field.